eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 ### `-component-exclusions` `<pattern>`

-Specify regular-expression pattern to match names of components to be excluded from the SBOM.
+Specify a regular-expression pattern to match names of components to be excluded from the SBOM.
 For example, specifying `.*\.source` can be used to exclude all source bundles.

 ### `-expected-missing-artifact-iu-patterns` `<pattern>`+